Five Important Steps to Effective Recruitment

 (These are just examples and are not necessarily qualities that you may choose)

-This system can be applied to each category of job, and is an invaluable tool for recruiting the right staff.
-If they do not have the essential qualities, then they should not be employed as these qualities should be considered absolutely non-negotiable for that particular position.
-I can write job descriptions for every category of staff within a salon which makes recruitment and retention of staff much easier and more effective.
+This system can be applied to each category of job and is an invaluable tool for recruiting the right staff.
+If they do not have the essential qualities, then they should not be employed, as these qualities should be considered absolutely non-negotiable for that particular position.

 Getting it Right